Health Care Guide Information

 Severe flank pain:

-stones when become larger in number and cause pain, sometimes the pain becomes very intensive and needed intravenous pain killers.
+Stones, when they become larger in number and cause pain, sometimes the pain becomes very intense and needs intravenous pain killers.

 Frequent urination: